 We all get stressed sometimes and need a little soothing and calming.
 When there is no one there to comfort us, we have to take matters into our own hands and self-soothe.
 But what is self-soothing, anyway?

-Self-soothing is very much what is says on the tin – calming and comforting yourself to diminish negative emotions and distress.
-It’s a form of emotion regulation and like all emotion regulation, it can be adaptive or maladaptive – sometimes it can take the form of calming behaviors like yoga and meditation, but sometimes it can be destructive and involve substance use.
+Self-soothing is exactly what is says on the tin - calming and comforting yourself to diminish negative emotions and distress.
+It’s a form of emotion regulation and like all emotion regulation, it can be adaptive or maladaptive - sometimes it can take the form of calming behaviors like yoga and meditation, but sometimes it can be destructive and involve substance use.
 However, there are plenty of adaptive methods of self-soothing, so that everyone can build their own self-soothing kit to get them through the hard times.

-In this article, I’ll discuss what self-soothing is, why it is important and look at some tips of how to self-soothe.
+In this article, I’ll discuss what self-soothing is, why it is important, and look at some tips of how to self-soothe.

 - What is self-soothing?

-- Why is self-soothing important?
+- Why is self-soothing so important?

 - What does self-soothing look like?